nsw logo NSW Government

 You can notify SafeWork of a serious illness by calling 13 10 50.
 Read more about how to notify us.

-You can view examples of incidents that need to be notified on Safe Work Australia’s Incident notification information sheet.
+Examples of incidents that need to be notified can be found on Safe Work Australia’s Incident notification information sheet.

 Some diseases must also be notified to NSW Health.